The frikandel is perhaps the most contentious of Dutch foods. It’s both widely loved and widely hated, but what the

 Even the history of the frikandel is contentious.
 Some would argue that it was invented in Dordrecht in the year 1954 by a man called Gerrit De Vries.
 De Vries’ frikandel was essentially a meatball — but cylindrical.
-However, others would claim it was invented in Deurne in the year 1958 by a man called Jan Bekkers, who would coin the appetising word frikandel.
+However, others would claim it was invented in Deurne in the year 1958 by a man called Jan Bekkers, who would later coin the appetising word frikandel.

 So what is a frikandel?